 Entrepreneurship Specialisation Option

 This module equips students with basic skills and knowledge of identifying business opportunities and creating an effective feasibility plan through which new business ideas are evaluated.
-Students will learn about the characteristics of the franchisor and franchisee, and how to evaluate franchising opportunities.
+Students will learn the characteristics of the franchisor and franchisee and how to evaluate franchising opportunities.
 Other topics include the legal aspects of franchising, development of franchising strategies and the traits needed to run a successful franchise.

 This module is designed to teach students how to apply analytical and innovative thinking to integrate the different functional areas of a venture into a business plan.
 Students will work in teams to appreciate the finer points of the business planning process in an experiential and stimulating classroom environment.
 Topics focus on the application of basic knowledge learned in the varied disciplines of Law, Finance, Marketing and Product Development.